Master Your Next Regulatory Lookback

 1. Establish strong governance for customer remediation to reduce risk.

 Not every lookback involves customer remediation, however, when it does, a strong governance process will validate your decisions and eliminate any ethical, financial or reputational risk.

 - Institute dollar amount thresholds for QA and accuracy validation

 - Share remediation recommendations with your regulatory partner throughout the process

 2. Identify the correct population to focus your effort.

-While this may seem elementary, getting this right the first time is essential.
+While this may seem elementary, getting this right the first time is essential for a regulatory assessment.
 Not doing so can have a series of unintended consequences, such as:

 a.
 Too broad–causes the lookback to be significantly longer and more costly